-The Internationaal Literatuur Bureau (ILB) is surrounded by famous Dutch sights such as the ‘Westerchurch’ and the ‘Anne-Frank House’.
-The agency is located right in the city center of Amsterdam amongst beautiful canals on Keizersgracht 188.
+The Internationaal Literatuur Bureau (ILB) is surrounded by famous Dutch sights such as the ‘Old Church’ and the ’National Monument’.
+The agency is located right in the city center of Amsterdam amongst beautiful canals on the Oudezijds Voorburgwal 129.
 ILB likes to be exactly where the action is taking place because this best fits its way of working.
 At ILB, it is all about ‘communication’.
 This has been the same for over 60 years.
 Personal contact with Dutch and foreign publishers is our trademark.

 ILB is a family owned company.
 Linda Kohn is in charge.
 The agency has been founded in 1951 by Hein Kohn who fled from Nazi-Germany.
 Because of the family history, the German market is still of great importance to ILB.

 It’s the company philosophy to keep its contacts as personal as possible.
 Through the years, it has been proven that ILB is very capable in doing this.
 In the current digital age, such aspect is more important than ever.